webqit/webqit-community.docs/webflo/README.md

 > [Visit project repo](https://github.com/webqit/webflo).

 ## Prerequisites
 Webflo is a command-line tool for developing and running your application.
-We recommended you install it globally on your machine.
+It is recommended you install it globally on your machine.

 ```bash
 npm install -g @webqit/webflo